 “As the number of taimen populations declines, we risk losing the genetic diversity that will help this species cope with climate change and other challenges.” says Dr. Sloat.
 “Our work documents the genetic diversity in some of the last best taimen populations on earth, providing a much needed baseline that can be used to assess the genetic health in other populations.”

 A key takeaway for conservation scientists is the critical role that taimen genetic diversity might play in efforts to protect the species across its historic range.
-That range is vast—covering one-eight of the world’s land surface—and varied.
+That range is vast—covering one-tenth of the world’s land surface—and varied.
 Taimen are native to rivers from the Mongolia steppe to salmon watersheds in the Russian Far East.

 The new research finds that taimen from different watersheds have diverged over time and become locally adapted.
 The patterns of taimen evolutionary history can help conservation, Dr. Sloat says, by facilitating comparisons across populations and identifying early signs of genetic diversity loss.

 “Taimen genetic diversity remains unmeasured over most of their range,” he says.
 “We now know that for the taimen rivers we studied, that they have healthy levels of genetic diversity— and diversity was unexpectedly high in the Tugur.
 But we need to know much more about this species to protect that diversity across the vast area where we find them.”

 “Taimen genetic diversity remains unmeasured over most of their range,” Dr. Sloat says.
 “We need to know much more about this species to protect that diversity.”

 Unlike other salmonids, Siberian taimen are not ocean-going.
 They live their entire lives—as long as 40 years—in headwaters and upper watersheds, feeding on grayling, lenok, salmon, and other prey that enters these high reaches.
 And they’re a hard species to study, due to taimen’s characteristic elusiveness and the ruggedness of their habitat.